Agri-PV best with the EWS Sonnenfeld

 The next generation of turnkey agrivoltaic systems

-The simultaneous use of the land for electricity generation, food production and biodiversity enhancement can increase the total yield of an area by up to 160%.
-For example, the annual solar power production of a 5-hectare solar field covers the household electricity needs of around 1,500 households.
-Your area becomes a silent employee.
+By combining electricity generation, food production and biodiversity measures, the overall yield of a site can be increased by up to 160%.
+The annual solar power production of a 5-hectare Sonnenfeld can cover the household electricity needs of around 1,500 households.

-Our EWS Sonnenfeld® stands for innovative dual use that opens up long-term prospects for operators, farmers, municipalities and project partners.
-Your land is transformed from a field into a multi-talent.
+Our EWS Sonnenfeld® stands for innovative dual use and opens up long-term opportunities for operators, farmers, local authorities and project partners.

-Area utilisation with maximum yield.
-Only 2% area loss.
+Land use with maximum yield.
+Only 2% loss of acreage.

-Together instead of side by side: Agri-PV with EWS does not mean competition with agriculture and food production, but a genuine partnership.
-The land remains actively farmed and provides additional income through electricity
+Agri-PV with EWS does not compete with agriculture or food production; it forms a genuine partnership.
+The land remains actively farmed while generating additional income from electricity.

 Features